 The pancreas is located just beneath the liver, and behind the bottom part of the stomach.
 In order to regulate blood sugar, it needs to make certain digestive enzymes to break down foods.
 Interestingly, the liver and pancreas are both connected to the duodenum, which is the beginning, or first part, of the small intestines.
 They help facilitate elimination of toxins, however, if blood sugar (aka joy and happiness) is imbalanced, elimination doesn’t happen very well.
 That is why I like to create a holistic approach that encompasses the physical body, mind and heart, all together, to get everything on the same playing field to work together and “take out the trash”.
 Have you ever noticed, that when you don’t eliminate properly, blood sugar feels off?
 Or if you have diarrhea, you feel like you are in a fasting and detoxing crisis?
 Think pancreas and blood sugar regulation, but also, where is your joy?
 Why are you not happy?
 Where are you not happy?
 What can you do about it?

 An unhealthy pancreas can be the culprit of many dysfunction in the body and mind.
 One pattern I am starting to see is with Multiple Sclerosis (MS), lupus and Lyme’s disease, is trouble at the pancreas-liver junction.
 Proper tools are not being made to facilitate the breakdown and elimination of nutrients and toxins, thus chaos is happening in this region.
 Supporting the body’s physical ability to produce the right enzymes, in the right quantity and get them where they need to be, coupled with aiding the liver to function better.
 The liver does over 500 jobs, including breakdown bad toxins into a form that can be eliminated, or taken out of the body via our normal elimination channels.
 Mentally, supporting and encouraging positive thinking, optimism versus pessimism, and connecting to your belief system can help.
-Emotionally, gather your essential oils, create a custom blend and let their aromatic power link your head, heart and gut together.
+Emotionally, we know the emotion of worry is harbored in the intestines.
+Thus there is a link between excess worry and decreased joy.
+Gather your essential oils, create a custom blend and let their aromatic power link your head, heart and gut together.
 This will help you feel in alignment and fuel your drive, determination and perseverance through any situation.

 As a clinical phyto-aromatherapist and herbalist, my go to remedies are essential oils, botanicals and herbal supplements.
 I’ll share some of my favorites that help physically, mentally and emotionally –